Topics of plans for the section "Knowledge"

 b) accumulated experience;

-c) Experiment
+c) experiment

-Cognition of society.
+Knowledge of society.

-a) diversity of phenomena and events;
+a) variety of phenomena and events;

-b) the contradiction of spiritual relations;
+b) inconsistency of spiritual relations;

-3. Methods of social knowledge:
+3. Methods of social cognition:

-b) inconquent observation;
+b) non-participant observation;

-c) Social experiment.
+c) social experiment.

-4. Features of the Social Experiment:
+4. Features of the social experiment:

-a) specifically historical character;
+a) specific historical character;

-5. Methods of social knowledge:
+5. Methods of social cognition:

 a) historical